IsaFoster/DAT250/dat250-expass1.md

 ## Installation
 The goal is to have a working Software Development Environment.
-Several of the required software are already installed on my primary computer, so I've instead verified that they are working correctly and are up to date.
-See section on verification.
+Several of the required software are already installed on my primary computer, so I've instead validated that they are working correctly and are up to date.
+See section on validation.

 I had to install both Maven and Git client.
 I experienced no issues using the provided links, and the installation was successful on both counts.
 I had to manually add Maven to path, but encountered no issues beyond that.

-## Verification
+## Validation
 To verify that the installation was successful and that the existing installations were up to date, I ran some simple commands in the terminal to determine this.